What do porcelain veneers cost? (and all the other questions about getting veneers)

 If you’re wondering how porcelain veneers are fitted, below we explain the procedure step by step:

 Once the treatment has been designed, another appointment will be needed to prepare the teeth for porcelain veneers.
-In preparation, the teeth are cleaned, polished and sculpted, if necessary.
+In preparation, your teeth are cleaned and dried, ready for the adhesive, whilst the veneers will be polished and sculpted, if necessary.

-Sculpting for porcelain veneers depends on the teeth and the type of veneers, particularly in the case of ultrathin veneers, which require less sculpting.
+Sculpting depends on the teeth and the type of veneers, particularly in the case of ultra-thin veneers, which require less sculpting.
 Whether or not a tooth needs to be sculpted depends on its position and size.

 Once the teeth have been sculpted or contoured, accurate impressions will be taken to ensure that the veneers fit perfectly.

-Whilst the permanent porcelain veneers are being produced in the lab, temporary veneers will be fitted to protect the sculpted teeth.
+Before final porcelain veneers, whilst being produced in the lab, temporary veneers will be fitted to protect the shaved teeth.

 Cementing porcelain veneers